How To Clean A Washing Machine Naturally

 Top tip: try to get into the practice of cleaning your filter every 8 weeks or so.

-3. How To Clean The Drum of Your Washing Machine With Vinegar and Soda Crystals
+3. How To Clean The Drum of Your Washing Machine With Vinegar & Soda Crystals

 There are lots of places in your washing machine’s drum for dirt, bacteria, and mould to harbour.
 Thankfully, it’s a really easy job to clean, without any effort.

-To clean mould, bacteria, grease, and soap scum, from your washing machine drum, simply pour 500g of soda crystals into the drum of your washing machine and run a hot wash (at least 60°C).
+To clean mould, bacteria, grease, and soap scum, from the drum, simply pour 500g of soda crystals into the drum of your washing machine and run a hot wash (at least 60°C).
 The soda crystals help dissolve any lingering soap scum that can harbour dirt, bacteria, mould, and bad smells.

-If you have never cleaned your machine before, and especially if you have been an avid user of laundry liquid and/or of conventional fabric conditioner, you may have to repeat this step again.
+If you have never cleaned your machine before, and especially if you have been an avid user of laundry liquid and/or conventional fabric conditioner, you may have to repeat this step.

 To help beat limescale, once every 8 weeks or so, pour around 500 ml of vinegar (here’s where to buy white vinegar in bulk) into the drum of your machine and run it on a hot wash (again, at least 60°C).